saks28007/skill/LCA3.md

-# Datascience LCA 3- Combine All 12 Experiments into One model
+# skill LCA 3-  All 12 Experiments into One model
 ## Introduction
 This repository contains the code and results for an experiment involving **data visualization and statistical analysis** using Python.
 The objective is to explore a dataset by performing summary statistics and visualizations such as histograms, box plots, and correlation heatmaps.
 These techniques are core parts of Exploratory Data Analysis (EDA) in data science.